frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ### A good night sleep for everyone

-When you go to bed, consider shutting down your laptop instead of clapping it/putting it to sleep.
-Simply put, while in sleep mode, your hardware is sollicitated more than when shut down (remember, it's not shut down so the RAM is loaded with data among others).
+When you go to bed, consider shutting down your laptop instead of clapping it/putting it to sleep :sleeping: Simply put, while in sleep mode, your hardware is sollicitated more than when shut down (remember, it's not shut down so the RAM is loaded with data among others).
 If you put it to sleep, that will reduce its life expectancy.

 ### Minimizing the number of charge cycles